Xilinx/neuralArchitectureReshaping/rubicall/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`staticquant` for model after statically quant models

-To run all the models that we evaluate simply run the below command.
+To run all the models that we evaluate, simply run the command below.

 ```bash
 cd reproducibleEvaluation